- Program Overview

 Engineers with several years of work experience will learn tools and approaches for making decisions in the technical environment of today’s corporations and institutions.
 The architecting experience can be applied to industries in defense, space, aircraft, communications, navigation, sensor, computer software, computer hardware, and commercial systems and activities.
 Industrial relevance is maintained through regular meetings with industry contacts and industry experienced instructors.

-The Master of Science in Systems Architecting and Engineering is an interdisciplinary program administered by the Department of Industrial and Systems Engineering in cooperation with the departments of Aerospace and Mechanical Engineering, Civil Engineering, Computer Science, Electrical Engineering, and the USC Marshall School of Business.
+The Master of Science in Systems Architecting and Engineering is an interdisciplinary program administered by the Department of Astronautical Engineering in cooperation with the departments of Aerospace and Mechanical Engineering, Civil Engineering, Computer Science, Electrical Engineering, Industrial and Systems Engineering, and the USC Marshall School of Business.

 - Specialization Tracks are available in the following areas: